 There were lots of witnesses.
 One of them was so upset by what he saw happen to me that he came running, first over to me to see if I needed help, then over to the person who’d hit me; I seriously thought he was going to deck him.
 It was that obvious how in the wrong the other driver was.

 We had a friend staying with us that weekend, so when Paul came to get me, I insisted on going home.
-Fortunately, Bill had more sense than I did, and convinced me to go to the emergency room to be examined.
+Fortunately, our friend Bill had more sense than I did, and convinced me to go to the emergency room to be examined.

-At the time of the accident, I remembered what I learned from the article I’d read about what not to say, so I was careful not to say, “I’m okay.”
+At the time of the accident, I remembered what I learned from the article I’d read about what not to say, so I was careful NOT to say, “I’m okay.”
 I told the police and everyone within earshot that I wasn't okay.
 But not going to the ER would have been a really big mistake, so thanks Bill, and lesson learned.

 After making sure that nothing was broken and that I wasn’t concussed, the doctor diagnosed me with suffering from spinlash — whiplash that you get when you're hit at an angle and spun forcibly around.
 The instructions for recovery were time and rest.